l-koehler/bridgetest/README.md

   with `azalea-auth` but most people who might use this probably do not
   have a minecraft account.
 TODO later

-* [ArcticData](https://github.com/Articdive/ArticData) only supports 1.20.4, but there isn't enough
-  difference between 1.21.4 and 1.20.4 to make this a big problem IMO.

 * Any Anticheats are ~~likely~~ near-certain to ban you.
   (if they don't, you probably found a bug in the anticheat? the traffic sent
   by this proxy is looking basically the same as that from any bot.)